 Ho A-mei – developer and owner of the silver mine, Mui Wo, and HK political activist

 The following article has been extracted from the Dictionary of Hong Kong Biography.
-The publisher HK University Press, has given permission for it to be posted here.

 The article about Ho A-mei was written by Elizabeth Sinn and first published in the Dictionary of Hong Kong Biography, edited by May Holdsworth and Christopher Munn.
 The publisher, HK University Press, has kindly granted permission for it to be posted here, but retains copyright over this material from 2012.